The recession is testing the limits and shortfalls of the Federal Reserve’s toolkit

 Yet the Fed’s moves have also pushed the central bank into uncharted territory, testing how far its tools can go and how inclusive they can be.
 The central bank was quick to bring interest rates to zero, backstop credit markets and buy up corporate debt — but those policies often sidestep Americans who don’t hold investments.
-A lending program for small and mid-sized businesses has seen little uptake, raising doubts about the Fed’s ability to directly help companies fighting for survival.
-And as the pandemic widens longstanding racial and economic gaps, the Fed is facing urgent questions over how it can steer a recovery that lifts all Americans.
+A lending program for small and midsized businesses has seen little uptake, raising doubts about the Fed’s ability to directly help companies fighting for survival.
+And as the pandemic widens long-standing racial and economic gaps, the Fed is facing urgent questions over how it can steer a recovery that lifts all Americans.

 “The Fed has been very effective at keeping credit flowing in the U.S. economy, and that is the result of their creative and vigorous use of these various facilities for encouraging borrowing,” said Douglas Elmendorf, dean of faculty at the Harvard Kennedy School and former director of the Congressional Budget Office.
 “What the Fed cannot do on its own, with interest rates so low to start with, is to stir enough demand for goods and services to put everyone back to work.
 And what the Fed can’t do is to plug all the gaps in peoples’ incomes.”

 Fed leaders, including Chair Jerome H. Powell, have said a stable turnaround must be in place before the central bank unwinds its interventions, which began in the early days of the pandemic and resulting recession.
 But much about a recovery is still unknown.
-Powell is expected to give an update on the economy and the Fed’s thinking on Wednesday, at the end of the regular policy meeting of Fed policymakers.
+Powell is expected to give an update on the economy and the Fed’s thinking Wednesday, at the end of the regular policy meeting of Fed policymakers.

 To narrow racial and economic disparities, Atlanta Fed chief Raphael Bostic is rethinking what the Fed’s mandate means